 The main church of the rione is the Basilica Santa Maria in Trastevere, which is the first Roman basilica dedicated to the Virgin Mary.
 The Church of San Pietro in Montorio, which was built in the spot where Saint Peter was crucified, contains the Tempietto di Bramante.
 It is located halfway up the Janiculum hill, which leads to Piazza Garibaldi and to a beautiful view over the city.
 The botanical garden (Orto Botanico) is very interesting used to be part of the Palazzo Corsini, which is now the seat of the Galleria Corsini.

 Trastevere has many picturesque little streets like the Vicolo dell’Atleta (with the ruins of a medieval Synagogue), the Via della Lungara and the Via della Lungaretta.
 The main street running through the area is the Viale Trastevere itself, which is not particularly interesting.

 On Sunday mornings Trastevere forms the background to Italy’s biggest flea market.
 Here you can buy anything from safety pins to (more or less) antique pieces of furniture.
 There are many pick-pockets and the prices of the wares on offer go up when your hair is blond.
 Don’t be afraid to haggle.
 The mercato rionale (“district market”) is held every day in the Piazza San Crisogono.

-Recently it has become easier to reach Trastevere from the center of Rome.
+Recently it has become easier to reach Trastevere from the center of te city.
 Tram line number 8, which used to end at Largo Argentina, now travels all the way to Piazza Venezia, the central square of the Eternal City.
 There are no metro stops in or near the area.
 Finding a parking spot nearby is virtually impossible.
-There are taxi stands at Piazza Belli, Piazza Cosimato and Piazza Santa Maria in Trastevere.
+There are taxi stands at Piazza Belli, Piazza San Cosimato and Piazza Santa Maria in Trastevere.